 In these types of hearings, Senators aren’t afforded a lot of time to get the answers they need, so interruptions are expected when people reply with lengthy answers in an effort to avoid a question or “run out the clock”.
 In this exchange, Rosenstein was obviously deflecting Senator Harris’ questions where she continually asked him if he would write a letter confirming Mueller’s full independence in the investigation; as a result, Senator Harris pressed him for a yes or no answer.
 She was then interrupted by Senator John McCain in an effort to halt her line of questioning, essentially wasting her allotted time to get a clear and concise answer from Rosenstein.
 Senator Harris then pressed Rosenstein further, which resulted in Chairman Burr reprimanding her for not extending Rosenstein “the courtesy” to answer.
 When Senator Harris then respectfully attempted to explain her reasoning behind pressing Rosenstein for an answer to her question, even citing how he notoriously filibusters in these types of hearings, Chairman Burr interrupted her again essentially silencing her for the rest of her questioning period.
 Two Republican male Senators took away Senator Harris’ ability to get an answer for the American public by allowing Rosenstein to deflect her questions entirely.
 Their fragile masculinity and intimidation by the presence of a strong female leader led them to treat Senator Harris as a second-class citizen.

 Unfortunately, it’s common for women in positions of governmental power to be scolded or punished for acting the exact same way as their male counterparts, who almost always go unscathed.
-There have been countless videos of male Senators such as Senator Warner, Senator Franken, Senator Cruz, etc., who have grilled countless people in their hearings and were never told to be more “courtesy” by their colleagues.
+There have been countless videos of male Senators such as Senator Warner, Senator Franken, Senator Cruz, etc., who have grilled countless people in their hearings and were never told to have more “courtesy” by their colleagues.
 And even more frustratingly, Democratic Senator Heinrich in the same exact hearing interrupted Rosenstein countless times during his line of questioning and wasn’t reprimanded once for doing so.
 So as you can see, this doesn’t have to do with Republican Senators scolding Democratic Senators, this has to do with male Senators and their incessant mission to put down female Senators.

 Similarly to Senator Harris’ situation, Senator Elizabeth Warren was silenced on the floor of the Senate by Senate Majority Leader, Mitch McConnell a few months ago for reading a letter from the late Coretta Scott King.
 McConnell selectively enforced the archaic Senate Rule XIX to silence Senator Warren for merely reading a letter in opposition to the confirmation of Attorney General Jeff Sessions.
 Meanwhile McConnell didn’t dare to punish his male colleagues, including Senator Tom Cotton when he had called Harry Reid “cancerous” or Senator Ted Cruz when he had called McConnell himself a “liar”.
 Senator McConnell’s misogynistic treatment of Senator Warren led many women to turn McConnell’s quote “Nevertheless, she persisted” into a mantra that is now ingrained in the heart of the modern feminist movement.
 Senator Warren definitely related to Senator Harris’ situation and even reached out to her via Twitter stating, “Silencing @SenKamalaHarris for not being “courteous” enough is just unbelievable.
 Keep fighting, Kamala! #NeverthelessShePersisted”.